 For your student to be eligible for the maximum amount of financial aid, they will want to make sure they've submitted all the necessary paperwork.
 To qualify for the maximum amount of academic scholarships, your student will want to make sure we have all of their ACT or SAT scores on file as well their most up-to-date transcript if their class rank or GPA has improved since their acceptance.
 Because we superscore ACT and SAT scores, we will take the highest score from each section of the exam regardless of the test date in order to arrive at your students superscore which is used to award academic scholarships.

-To qualify for the maximum amount of need-based aid you will want to submit the FAFSA by the February 1 priority deadline.
+To qualify for the maximum amount of need-based aid you will want to submit the FAFSA and CSS Profile by the February 1 priority deadline.
 FAFSAs received after February 1 will be considered for aid based on the availability of funds.

 Baylor Line Camp is a 5-day new student camp that happens in July.
 Line Camp is full of activities to help your student learn about the history, traditions, and mission of Baylor as well as form friendships with other members of the incoming class.
 Line Camp is not required, but we recommend students attend if possible.
 Visit baylor.edu/nsp for more information about Line Camp.
 Registration opens in mid-March.